dkratzert/multitable/README.md

 # multitable

-A crude python script translating multiple cif crystal structure files into a multi-page MS Word (docx) formatted crystallographic table.
+A python script translating multiple cif crystal structure files into a multi-page MS Word (docx) formatted crystallographic table.
 This is especially useful for manuscripts containing many structures.

 Usage: